Classes

-Studio classes offer first-year college-level experiences by the UNCG art faculty.
-Each studio class is 3 hours and students can register for one course per session in the morning and the afternoon.
-Each evening, students engage in a three-hour open studio session with peers and camp staff.
+Studio classes provide first-year college-level experiences led by UNCG art faculty.
+Each session lasts 3 hours, and students may enroll in one class per session, either in the morning or afternoon.
+Every evening, students take part in a three-hour open studio session with peers and camp staff.

-We keep our studio class relatively small, with a maximum of 25 students per course.
-The small class allows for more focused instruction and professional mentoring from the instructor.
-It also helps students experience attentive art project development.
-During the week, the campers can also join various art-related activities, art gallery tours, and artist talks with inspiring visiting artists, museum educators, and camp staff.
+Our studio classes are intentionally small, with a cap of 20-25 students, fostering more personalized instruction and professional mentorship.
+This setup allows students to focus on developing their art projects attentively.
+Throughout the week, campers can also participate in art-related activities, gallery tours, and artist talks featuring visiting artists, museum educators, and camp staff.

 This workshop explores the fundamentals of drawing and expands traditional skills through varied studio practices.
 Participants investigate the intersection between drawing and collage, incorporating diverse media to create and convey ideas.
 The materials available to participants to express themselves include paper, ink, graphite, print media, image fragments, and found objects.
 Artworks will emphasize the development of new skills and construction methods.
 Participants in this workshop will not only benefit from an opportunity to hone their interests as artists but appreciate the opportunity to engage in an evolving visual dialogue steeped in a rich history.